Improving Employability Skills among Engineering Students

 Introduction

-This article discusses enhancing employability skills among young individuals, with a specific focus on engineering students.
+The article discusses enhancing employability skills among young individuals, with a specific focus on engineering students.
 It highlights the industry's skill demands, especially in the IT sector, and proposes methods to cultivate these skills among students to enhance their employability.
 The aim is to narrow the gap between industry requirements and educational institutions.
 With the IT boom, many students from all engineering streams chose a career in IT.
 This article is beneficial for students from any stream, engineering or otherwise, looking to pursue a career in IT.

 Many employability training programs for college students focus on superficial enhancements such as presentation style, personality development, and language skills, aimed at impressing interviewers.
 However, as a Senior IT professional with over 30 years of experience, primarily as a CIO, the author believes that these superficial attributes hold less significance for candidates from technical backgrounds like engineering, especially within the IT domain.